VOD Streaming – What It Is and How It Works [2025 Update]

 Many broadcasters create a successful VOD platform intending to monetize another complexity level of their content.
 Hulu, Netflix, and Disney+ are some of the most successful paid OTT streaming sites.

-Let’s look at three of the most common video OTT monetization models
+Let’s look at three of the most common video on demand OTT monetization models

 1. Advertising Video on Demand (AVOD)